patrikx3/onenote/README.md

 #### Not working on SNAP on some versions
 Usually, on stable distros are working with SNAP, but usually non stable Linux distros could not work.
 Please, try using the `AppImage`, that is usually better than SNAP.

-#### Tray issues
-It is possible, that the tray is not working, it is an upstream issue!

 #### Error in auto-updater: Redirect was cancelled
 Sometimes, you get an `AppImage` error for update, just download the latest release and replace the `AppImage` from here:
 https://github.com/patrikx3/onenote/releases